bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 computations: point representation R1 is given by (X,Y,Z,Ta,Tb), where T=Ta*Tb; representation R2 is (N, D, E, F) = (X+Y,Y-X,2Z,2dT);
 representation R3 is (N, D, Z, T) = (X+Y,Y-X,Z,T); and representation R4 is (X,Y,Z).
+R2 representation was introduced in [Ed25519] to accelerate
+additions.

 A point doubling (DBL) takes an R4 point and produces an R1 point.
-For addition, we first define ADD_core that takes an R2 and R3 point and produces an R1 point.
-Then, a point addition (ADD), which takes an R1 and R2 point as inputs, converts the R1 point to R3, and then executes ADD_core.
+For addition, we first define ADD_core that takes an R2 and R3 point and produces an R1 point, and then use it to define a point addition (ADD) which takes an R1 and R2 point as inputs, converts the R1 point to R3, and then executes ADD_core.
 Exposing these operations and the multiple representations helps save time during table precomputation and the actual point multiplication by avoiding redundant computations.
 Conversion between point representations is straightforward.

 Below, we list the explicit formulas for the required point operations.
-These formulas were adapted from [Twisted] and [Twisted Revisted].
+These formulas were adapted from [Twisted] and [TwistedRevisited].

 Doubling is computed as follows: